A pinched nerve in your foot or ankle can feel like a sharp, burning, or tingling discomfort that just won’t go away.

 In case the pinched nerve is felt in the foot region, then a CT scan or MRI test can be performed to know the real cause and for starting the treatment as soon as possible.

-Based on diagnosis results and causes, treatment is to be followed further to let the patient feel better.
+Based on the diagnosis results and causes, treatment is to be followed further to let the patient feel better.

 - Pain in the compression area